 Attractions to visit in Cascais (top 10)

-The Cascais Sailing Club is located next to the marina, with regular events of national and international regattas in the most varied classes, with the largest influx of Optimist, Laser, Dragon, SB20 classes among others.
+from the marina, with regular events of national and international regattas in the most varied classes, with a greater influx of Optimist, Laser, Dragon, SB20 classes, among others.

-Estoril Casino Gardens deserve special mention for being a place of great beauty and where numerous cultural and leisure activities take place throughout the year, including European Street Food Festival, Meo Music Kids Festival or Estoril Classic Week*.
-Estoril Casino Gardens feature various lawns, fountains, trees and lakes.
+The Gardens of Casino do Estoril deserve a special mention for being a place of great beauty and where numerous cultural and leisure activities take place throughout the year, namely the European Street Food Festival</em >, the Meo Music Kids Festival or the Estoril Classic Week.
+The Gardens of Casino do Estoril have several lawns, fountains, trees and lakes.

-9. Memory Space of Exil: ![(38.703583, -9.396261)]: Memory Space of Exiles is a space that provides the history of the Jewish presence in Estoril and Cascais between 1936 and 1962, located in the Post Office building, in Sao Joao do Estoril.
+9. Espaço Memória dos Exílios: ![(38.703583, -9.396261)]: Espaço Memória dos Exílios is a space that provides the history of the Jewish presence in Estoril and Cascais between 1936 and 1962, located in the Post Office building in São Paulo João do Estoril.
 The main collections are related to the Spanish Civil War (1936-1939), World War II (1939-1945) and Holocaust, Exiles, Jews and Estado Novo.

-10. Museum Quart:
+10. Museum Neighborhood:

 - Navy and Navigation,